-The DSU provides that at a DSB meeting held within 30 days after the date of adoption of the panel or Appellate Body report, the Member to which the recommendations are directed is supposed to express its intentions with respect to implementation of the recommendations mentioned in the report.
-If it is impracticable to comply immediately with the recommendations, the Member is given a reasonable period of time to do so.
-Such reasonable period of time may be decided by mutual agreement between the disputing parties concerned.
-However, in the absence of such mutual agreement, the parties may refer the decision to arbitration.
+It is provided that at a DSB meeting held within 30 days after the date of adoption of the panel or Appellate Body report, the Member to which the recommendations are directed is supposed to express its intentions with respect to implementation of the recommendations mentioned in the report (paragraph 3, Article 21 of the DSU).
+If it is impracticable to comply immediately with the recommendations, the Member is given a reasonable period of time to do so (paragraph 3, Article 21 of the DSU).
+Such reasonable period of time may be decided by mutual agreement between the disputing parties concerned (item (b), paragraph 3, Article 21 of the DSU).
+However, in the absence of such mutual agreement, the parties may refer the decision to arbitration (item (c), paragraph 3, Article 21 of the DSU).
 In principle, an arbitrator usually is one of the three Appellate Body members who conducted the appellate review of the case concerned.
-The mandate of the arbitrator is to determine the "reasonable period of time" within 90 days after the date of the adoption of report.
-It is provided (in paragraph 3, Article 21 of DSU) that the reasonable period of time to implement the recommendations mentioned in a panel or Appellate Body report should, as a general rule, not exceed 15 months from the date of adoption of the report.
-It is also provided that the DSB should keep under surveillance the implementation of adopted recommendations and that the Member concerned should provide, after a certain period of time following the date of establishment of the reasonable period of time, the DSB with a status report in writing of its progress in the implementation of the recommendations until the issue of implementation is resolved (paragraph 6, Article 21 of DSU).
+The mandate of the arbitrator is to determine the "reasonable period of time" within 90 days after the date of the adoption of report (item (c), paragraph 3, Article 21 of the DSU).
+It is provided (in item (c), paragraph 3, Article 21 of the DSU) that the reasonable period of time to implement the recommendations mentioned in a panel or Appellate Body report should, as a general rule, not exceed 15 months from the date of adoption of the report.
+It is also provided that the DSB should keep under surveillance the implementation of adopted recommendations and that the Member concerned should provide, after a certain period of time following the date of establishment of the reasonable period of time, the DSB with a status report in writing of its progress in the implementation of the recommendations until the issue of implementation is resolved (paragraph 6, Article 21 of the DSU).

 In general, a panel or the Appellate Body recommends that the Member concerned bring a measure determined to be inconsistent with a covered agreement into conformity with that agreement.
 It does not usually give any specific instruction on how to implement the recommendations.
 Therefore, it is not unusual that disagreement arises between disputing parties as to the existence or consistency with the WTO Agreement of measures taken to comply with the recommendations.
 In this respect, the DSU provides (in paragraph 5, Article 21) that "such disagreement as to the existence or consistency with a covered agreement of measures taken to comply with adopted recommendations or rulings" may be referred to a panel.
 Such panel established for the purpose of determining whether there has been implementation of adopted recommendations or rulings ("compliance panel") is supposed to be composed of those panelists who served on the original panel.
-The panel is required to issue a report within 90 days after the date when disagreement is referred to the panel.
+The panel is required to issue a report within 90 days after the date when disagreement is referred to the panel (paragraph 5, Article 21 of the DSU).
 Unlike regular panel procedures, establishment of the compliance panel does not have to be preceded by consultations.
 Generally, such panels meet only once.
 When the complaining party doubts that there has been appropriate implementation of adopted recommendations or rulings, it may request review by a compliance panel repeatedly without limitation.
 In addition, there is a precedent that compliance panel decisions may be appealed to the Appellate Body for review, although DSU does not have any provision providing for such process.